Stage 1: Initial Screening of Proposals

 a) at Departmental/Faculty level

 Proposals for a new taught programme or a major restructuring of an existing programme should have been identified and agreed with the relevant Faculty Dean(s) as part of the planning cycle discussions but may also arise at other times during the academic year as opportunities are identified.
 In this case they should also be discussed and agreed with the relevant Faculty Dean(s).
-Once proposals have been agreed in principle, departments should convene programme teams to complete the Initial Programme Proposal Form, the Draft Programme Outline Form and the Course finder entry form (UG) or Course finder entry form (PG).
+Once proposals for new programmes have been agreed in principle, departments should convene programme teams to complete the Initial Programme Proposal Form, the Draft Programme Outline Form and the Course finder entry form (UG) or Course finder entry form (PG).
+For major revalidations departments should fill in a Programme Revalidation Proposal Form.
 Members of the programme team (and representatives of any external partners) should be available to participate fully in all stages of the validation process.
 It would be helpful if Deans alert the relevant Assistant Registrars to any proposals at this point.
 If proposals for a new programme involves a collaborative arrangement with a partner external to the College the programme team should consult the Guidelines for collaborative arrangements in the first instance.
 Please note that for such proposals there is a more detailed Initial Programme Proposal form for collaborative partnerships, which is considered by the Collaborative Provisions Committee rather than the Academic Planning Committee in the first instance.
 The Draft Programme Outline Form should also be filled where relevant.

 b) at College level